apostrophecms/vite-demo/README.md

  Every entrypoint should have a default export function that acts as "application" bootstrap - it's internally called by ApostropheCMS when the page is loaded.

 The `apos` build sources are scanned in a similar way, but in `ui/apos` directories.
-I'm not going to deep dive into the `apos` build specifics here, for those interested there is [an extensive documentation in the ApostropheCMS documentation](https://docs.apostrophecms.org/guide/custom-ui.html#components-with-a-logic-mixin-are-safer-and-easier-to-override).
+I'm not going to deep dive into the `apos` build specifics here, for those interested there is [extensive documentation in the ApostropheCMS documentation site](https://docs.apostrophecms.org/guide/custom-ui.html#components-with-a-logic-mixin-are-safer-and-easier-to-override).

 ### Sources aggregation